Marcennaji/HoldemCore/README.md

 - **SQLite3**

 ---
-## 🕰 Project History and Current Status — *Ongoing refactoring with FSM-based core redesign*
+## 🕰 Project History and Current Status

 - **2011** — Initial version published on SourceForge (5⭐ project, >11,000 downloads).
   The original version reused portions of the open-source **PokerTH** (GPLv2) engine, with a focus on creating **poker bot strategies and AI logic** (the existing PokerTH builtin bot AI was not reused at all).